dan-schel/train-disruptions/docs/database/writing-database-migrations.md

 ## Deleting old migrations

-Once your confident your migration has run everywhere it needs to, you can open a third PR to remove it too.
+Once you're confident your migration has run everywhere it needs to, you could open a third PR to remove it.
 There's no real hurry to do this though, since the longer you keep it around, the better the chance is that a dev who hasn't booted up the project in a while will benefit from it.
-(So long as the prod server gets the migration though, it's not such a big deal.
+(So long as the prod server runs the migration though, it's not such a big deal.
 At worst, the dev can just reset their database!)